 Molded by the word, the process of painting is significant to my work.
 Each painting begins with a title and the poetic quality guides how I respond.
+Often, reconstructed canvas-shapes provide the compositional surface for my paintings.
+The intersection of light and solid raises our awareness of the natural wild environment and the human built environment within themselves.
 I compose using a cyclical process which parallels those found in living ecosystems.
-By adding and subtracting, the surface is disturbed and restored several times before completion and often I apply sensuous materials from nature.
+By adding and subtracting, the surface is disturbed and restored several times before completion and often I apply materials from nature.
 I think of my abstracted landscapes more as 'ecoscapes'.
 Using traditional techniques, I use oils to reveal atmospheric depth and emotion, in a place of mystery and intense power.
 Always sensing the paint's innate qualities, with its rhythms and flow, I listen very carefully to the paints colour.
 I am fascinated by how the European Romanticists were able to capture atmosphere and light with colour, sometimes even by just using slight tonal shifts, and I recreate these ideals in new and unexpected ways.